 Standing up for Equality to End Systemic Racism in Alaska

-The Alaska Black Caucus seeks to create change for a truly equitable Alaska by amplifying Black voices and working to expose and address explicit and implicit racism in our education, justice, health, and economic systems statewide.
-Our country was founded on systems of racism and colonialism, which have remained enduring legacies of our national, state, and local infrastructure throughout the centuries.
-Alaska is not immune or exempt from the impacts of white supremacy that have created vast inequities for Black, Indigenous and People of Color throughout this country.
+The Alaska Black Caucus is committed to creating a truly equitable Alaska by amplifying Black voices and addressing both explicit and implicit racism within our education, justice, health, and economic systems statewide.
+Our nation was built on a foundation of racism and colonialism, resulting in lasting legacies that persist in our national, state, and local infrastructure.
+Alaska, like the rest of the country, is not exempt from the effects of white supremacy, which has fostered profound inequities for Black, Indigenous, and People of Color.

-The Alaska Black Caucus: Allies for Change group has formed to support the Alaska Black Caucus through direct actions and tasks.
-We are a diverse group of community members who recognize that we all share responsibility to do the work that it will take to end racism in our culture.
-It should not be for Black people alone to fight for their human rights.
+The Alaska Black Caucus: Allies for Change group has been established to support the efforts of the Alaska Black Caucus through direct action and meaningful tasks.
+We are a diverse assembly of community members who recognize our shared responsibility in the fight against racism.
+It should not fall solely on Black individuals to advocate for their human rights.

-The Alaska Black Caucus is a non-partisan organization that focuses on the educational, cultural, political, and economic well-being of the African American community.
-We as a community should support them in organizing wide-spread, diverse involvement in community issues that affect Black people.
-The Allies for Change group is racially and economically diverse and inclusive.
-Many of us who are white acknowledge that our privilege has allowed us to hold influential roles in our community, or to have resources available to help— and we recognize that it is especially our responsibility to step up and play a strong support role in the fight for racial equity and justice.
-Those of us who are non-Black people of color acknowledge that although we too have experienced the impacts of systemic racism, we also benefit from certain privileges and that it is our responsibility to step up as well.
+As a non-partisan organization, the Alaska Black Caucus focuses on enhancing the educational, cultural, political, and economic well-being of the African American community.
+It is essential for our community to rally around them in organizing diverse participation around issues affecting Black individuals.
+The Allies for Change group is inclusive and reflective of a wide range of racial and economic backgrounds.
+Many of us who are white recognize that our privilege has enabled us to occupy influential positions in our community and access valuable resources.
+We understand our responsibility to step up and play a supportive role in the pursuit of racial equity and justice.
+Those of us who are non-Black people of color acknowledge that while we too face the consequences of systemic racism, we benefit from certain privileges, and it is our duty to act.

-As a group, we take direction from the Alaska Black Caucus.
-We will be helping organize simple actions such as social-media sharing campaigns for issues that affect Black people in our community, petitions and testimonies for lawmakers’ attention to racial equity and justice, and actions that support Black communities and businesses in Alaska.
+Our group takes direction from the Alaska Black Caucus and will engage in organizing initiatives such as social media campaigns focused on issues affecting Black individuals, petitions and testimonies aimed at garnering legislative attention on racial equity and justice, and efforts that uplift Black communities and businesses in Alaska.

 Founding Members of Allies for Change: